kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/2-single-responsibility-principle/_index.md

 If changes to a class is originating from more than one person/department/division then the class is said to have multiple responsibilities and it violates single responsibility principle.

-The reason for this is that say you have a class `Student` that calculates grade for students and also tracks the books they borrowed from library.
+For example, say you have a class `Student` that calculates grade for students and also tracks the books they borrowed from library.

 ``` csharp